Community Feed

 A chronological feed connecting Grove blogs.
 No algorithms deciding what you see.
 No public metrics breeding anxiety.
 Just people, sharing, in the order they posted.

-Think of it as the clearing in the forest.
+Think of it as the status page in the forest.
 When you step out from under the dense canopy of your own blog, you can see what others in the Grove are writing.

 Posts flow chronologically.
 You can vote (only you see the scores).
 You can react with emojis (only the author sees who reacted).
 You can bookmark for later.